steshaw/nickel/spec/type-stystem/notes.md

 ### First draft

-- PTIAT without deep instantiation / sumsumption
+- PTIAT without deep instantiation / subsumption
 - Quick Look at Subtyping without any bounds checking.
 Means subtyping is invariant (NO: actually, this gives unsound advice, that worst than the default thing: see example array above).